gultar/arianes-thread-blockchain/readme.md

 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

-The Simublock library is licensed under the GNU General Public License v3.0
+This project is licensed under the GNU General Public License v3.0

 You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.